Personal finance is a complicated subject, and the path to financial freedom littered with those who have given up somewhere along the way.

 Step 7: Leave a Legacy

 Once you master making your money work for you, the sky is the limit.
 Keep working toward your goals, whether that is a net worth figure, or a passive income amount.
 Achieving financial freedom is not an end in itself.
+Early retirement doesn’t mean just sipping cocktails on the beach.
 It opens up the door no longer trade your time for money and make a bigger impact on the world.
 Want to spend more time with your kids?
 Volunteer with a local refugee ministry?
 Start your own local business?

 Anything is possible once you have learned the secrets to financial freedom!